vramesh/factor-graph-compute/README.md

 fg.print_solution()
 ```

+Before you run this file, start the redis server by typing "redis-server" in the command line.
+Then, execute the script.
 Your results should print alongside of the display for redis server, which this package uses.
 As soon as results are printed, the redis server is closed.